Nebulaevo/Paon/documentation/references/site-files.md

 ℹ️ Any modifications to the content of the `head` or `body` sections will affect all generated pages for that website

-ℹ️ Do not remove or modify the "root" tag in `body`, or Paon won't be able to insert the app :
+ℹ️ Do not remove or modify the "root" tag in `body` (including the placeholder comment), or Paon won't be able to insert the app :
 ```html
 <div id="root"><!--app-html--></div>
 ```